silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 But what if he or she fails?
 What if Hitler only gets injured and traumatized from the assault - and what if this trauma causes him losing his mind and becoming the evil and mad person he was?
-In that case, our brave person becomes the cause of everything that happened and *gives himself the reason* to travel back in time with the intention to correct it., but since it is impossible to change the past, he is destined to fail over and over again.
+In that case, our brave person becomes the cause of everything that happened and *gives himself the reason* to travel back in time with the intention to correct it, but since it is impossible to change the past, he is destined to fail over and over again.
 A causal loop.

 We cannot explain this logically, because it doesn't fit in our reality.
 Time travel is not possible